Partner with us!

 John & Missy are currently living in Jos, Nigeria.
 Missy is the founder and director of Grace Gardens which is a safe house for victims of sexual exploitation as well as an outreach ministry.
 John is the owner and CEO of CGR (Camiola Global Resources).
 John and Missy love living in Africa, they love spending time with their kids and they get excited about seeing lives changed!

 Nikko is our oldest son.
-He is senior in high school and loves to play soccer.
+He is sophomore in colloege and loves to play soccer.
 He also loves to spend time with his younger brothers and sisters.
-He has the softest heart of any teenage boy we know.
+He has the softest heart of any boy we know.

-Josie is a sophomore in high school this year.
+Josie is a senior in high school this year.
 She loves singing, performing in plays/musicals, and loves to speak about her relationship with the Lord.
 Josie has a real gift for encouraging others.

 Noah is a fun kid who is always joking around.
 He loves to read, loves to play with his pet monkeys and his dogs.
-Noah is in fifth grade this year.
+Noah is in 7th grade this year.

-Nansik is in second grade this year.
-She is fa fun loving girl who loves to do anything artistic.
-She loves mothering her younger sister and spending time with her friends.
+Nicole is in fifth grade this year.
+She is fun loving girl who loves to do anything artistic.
+She also loves gymnastics and loves mothering her younger sister and spending time with her friends.

-Joshua is in kindergarten this year.
+Joshua is in 2nd grade this year.
 He loves snuggling with his dogs and with his pet monkeys.
 Joshua is an energetic boy who keeps us on our toes!

 Hadassah is our newest addition to the Camiola family.
 She was born November 2017.
-She is a happy baby that is bringing a lot of joy to our family!
+She is a happy little girl that is bringing us a lot of joy to our family!

 Where do your kids go to school?

 This has become a complicated question.
-Our oldest is in University in the States.
-There is an international/mission school here in Jos that 3 of our kids attend.
-We have one that attends Grace Gardens Academy and we have one that is home schooled.
+Our oldest two are in University in the States.
+There is an international/mission school here in Jos that one of our kids attend and we have now begun our own school, Grace and Hope American Academy.
+Two of our kids attend Grace and Hope.

 What kinds of food do you eat?